 Results: 16 different scenarios were identied which differed by the proportion of patients switching, underlying prognosis of switchers and size of true treatment effect.
 1000 datasets were simulated for each of these and all methods applied.
 Selection bias was observed in naive methods when the difference in survival between switchers and non-switchers was large.
 A number of methods, particularly the AFT method of Branson and Whitehead were found to give less biased estimates of the true treatment effect in these situations.

 Conclusions: Simple methods are often not appropriate to deal with treatment switching.
 Alternative methods such as the Branson & Whitehead method to adjust for switching should be considered.

-Note: a technical support document (TSD) is currently in progress (March 2013) building on research carried out since this report was published.
+Note: a technical support document (TSD) is currently in progress (expected publication Spring 2014) building on research carried out since this report was published.